by Paul Murrell

 From R 4.3.0 or from 'gridGeometry' 0.3-1, where it can

-be determined that the grob is open, closed
+be determined that the grob is open, closed defaults

-.
-Otherwise, closed
+to FALSE.
+Otherwise, closed defaults

-.
+to TRUE.
 Prior to that, the closed

 argument must be specified explicitly.